JohnPaulinePineda/Portfolio_Project_42/docs/index.md

 ### 1.1.1 Study Objectives <a class="anchor" id="1.1.1"></a>

-**The main objective of the study is to develop an interpretable classification model which could provide robust and reliable estimates of cancer rate group probabilities from an optimal set of observations and predictors, while addressing class imbalance and delivering accurate predictions when applied to new unseen data.**
+**The main objective of the study is to develop an interpretable classification model which could provide robust and reliable predictions of belonging to a group of countries with high cancer rates from an optimal set of observations and predictors, while addressing class imbalance and delivering accurate predictions when applied to new unseen data.**

 Specific objectives are given as follows: